simpsonry1620/LLM-Inference-Calculator/README.md

    - Based on GPU FLOPS capacity and model's FLOPS requirements
    - Includes efficiency factor to account for real-world performance (typically 20-30% of theoretical peak)
    - Considers parallelization across multiple GPUs with scaling efficiency
+   - *Note:* Throughput is typically the inverse of token generation latency.

 2. **Latency Calculation**:
-   - Separates prefill phase (processing full context) from token generation
+   - Separates prefill phase (processing full context) from token generation.
+   - **Prefill latency** is currently estimated based primarily on compute FLOPs.
+   - **Token generation latency** considers *both* compute FLOPs and memory bandwidth limitations, using the slower of the two as the bottleneck.
-   - Accounts for efficiency factors based on empirical observations
+   - Accounts for efficiency factors based on empirical observations.
-   - Provides time-to-first-token and per-token generation estimates
+   - Provides time-to-first-token (approximated by prefill latency) and per-token generation estimates.

 ### Multi-GPU Scaling